13 Warning signs we’re falling for Mr. Completely Wrong.

 2) We can’t believe how amazing he is!
 We can’t believe this Prince Charming likes us!

-3) We live for, & love every hourly text, email, Snapchat, Instagram or phone call he makes to us.
+3) We live for and love every text, email, Snapchat, Instagram or phone call he makes to us.

 4) If he doesn’t call or text we crash, plummet in an extraordinary way.